abhirup86/DOSnet/README.md

 Updated 7/2/2020 - Victor Fung

-Demo code for DOSnet, based on implementation detailed in manuscript: TBD.
+Demo code for DOSnet, based on implementation detailed in manuscript: Machine Learned Features from Density of States for Accurate Adsorption Energy Prediction.
 Several demo input files containing DOS from data described in the paper is uploaded.

-1. Unppack the input file containing the DOS and energies: tar -xvf "file.tar.gz" or for the combined data: cat Combined_data.tar.gz.split* > Combined_data.tar.gz
+1. Unpack the input file containing the DOS and energies: tar -xvf "file.tar.gz" or for the combined data: cat Combined_data.tar.gz.split* > Combined_data.tar.gz